mynameiskyleok/eloqua-field-dependency-export/README.md

 # eloqua-field-dependency-export
-<<<<<<< HEAD

-Description: Simple utility for exporting a pipe-delimited CSV of all Eloqua contact fields and their dependencies.
+### Description: Simple utility for exporting a pipe-delimited CSV of all Eloqua contact fields and their dependencies.
 The following fields are exported for each field dependency:

 'Field Name',
 'Field Internal Name',